Children Can Help!

 According to child development experts, giving children responsibilities at home can help their holistic development.
 Taking on some duties at home can give them the opportunity to see how the real world works.
 At the same time, children have a chance to develop a sense of responsibility and independence.
 It prepares them to complete tasks independently, and helps develop their problem-solving skills.
 Through completing tasks on their own, children also develop their self-esteem.

-Here are some activities for your child to try it at home –
+Here are some activities for your child to try at home –

 - Preparing meals – this not only helps develop fine-motor skills and teaches independence, but also allows children to be exposed to different sensory experiences.
-This can be helpful when they are outside the home environment where an adult family member might not be there to do things for them.
 There are situations where children are expected to be able to do things by themselves, such as feeding themselves during snack or lunch time at school.
+Practising this at home can be helpful when they are outside the home environment where an adult family member might not be there to do things for them.

 - Setting the table – this task helps children to develop their communication, cooperation and teamwork.
 Children develop positive self-esteem and confidence when they are able to successfully complete a chore.
 They are able to see their achievements and feel personal pride when they complete tasks that they previously needed help with.
 In addition, for a task such as setting the table, children incorporate their counting and visual memory skills to complete the task, as well as following instructions.

 So go ahead and give it a try.
-You may be surprised how much fun your child will have from ‘doing chores’!
+You may be surprised how much fun your child will have when ‘doing chores’!